-Non tenure track research associates, post-doctoral fellows/trainees, visiting professors, faculty without a demonstrated history of external funding, faculty applying for support for projects to be performed while the PI is on sabbatical, and faculty who do not have paid university faculty appointments for the academic year following the year for which Bridge Funding is requested are ineligible.
+Non-tenure track research associates and assistants, post-doctoral scholars, visiting professors, faculty without a demonstrated history of external funding, faculty on PI is on sabbatical, and faculty who do not have paid university faculty appointments for the academic year following the year for which Bridge Funding is requested are ineligible.

 Scope of Award / Use of Funds

 Requests should be limited to the minimum funding necessary to maintain a defined project over a short duration (9 months or less) between project end date and date of anticipated award of pending applications.
 Requests are not expected to cover maintenance of an entire lab or all current personnel.
 The PI is expected to re-budget ll available resources and reduce

 activities to the minimal necessary to maintain the program.